GoogleCloudPlatform/contact-center-ai-samples/conversation-design/docs/conversational-components/chips.md

 ![Multi novisual no device do](../static/multi-novisual-no-device-do.png){ width="300" } | ![Multi novisual no device don't](../static/multi-novisual-no-device-dont.png){ width="300" }
 Use the prompts to give an overview.
 Use the visuals to provide additional detail. | Don't force the reader to scan and read.
 Your persona should reduce the work the user needs to do, which includes the effort of scanning through detailed information.

-### Don’t repeat options shown in a list or carousel.
+### Don’t repeat options shown in a list or carousel

 Lists and carousels are optimized for helping users make a selection.
 In these cases, use chips to help the user refine the list or to say they don’t want any